LittleLittleCloud/Torchsharp-phi/README.md

 > ```

-And move the `phi-2.pt` file inside the `phi-2` cloned folder.
+And move the `phi-2.pt` file to the huggingface model weight folder.
-After that, your `phi-2` folder should look like this:
+After that, your huggingface model weight folder should look like this:

 ```
 phi-2